 Strategic Complements or Substitutes: The Case of Adopting Electronic Medical Records (EMRs) by U.S. Hospitals

 122 Pages Posted: 16 Jan 2018 Last revised: 10 Feb 2021

 This paper studies the strategic effect on the choice of EMR vendors.
-EMR adoption can be strategic complements or substitutes.
-I find evidence of complements through a simple regression analysis.
-Then, I construct a dynamic oligopoly model to examine how hospitals evaluate complementarities.
-A dynamic framework allows for strategic timing incentives that are missing in the static model.
+EMR adoption exhibits strategic complements or substitutes.
+I find evidence of strategic complements through a simple regression analysis.
+To evaluate complementarities, I develop a dynamic oligopoly model allowing for strategic timing incentives that are missing in the static model.
 On average, the lifetime value of complementarities accounts for 12% of the median sunk cost of implementation.
-The counterfactual analysis suggests that an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the dominant local technology improve market coordination and hospital profit.
+The counterfactual analysis suggests that an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the technology.

 JEL Classification: I11, I18, L13, L15, O33